Efficient Learning of Locomotion Skills through the Discovery of Diverse Environmental Trajectory Generator Priors: EXPERIMENTS

 To further evaluate and find the optimal configuration for \algoname, we aim to answer the following questions by running an ablation against a few variations of \algoname: (1) Does adding repeated, sequential optimisation of the MAP-Elites grid and residual policy help performance?
 (2) Does including the policy during the MAP-Elites loop help performance?

-We investigate this by comparing against two variants of \algoname~which loops between MAP-Elites and Policy Optimization for multiple iterations.
-In \algovarone, we iterate and loop between the two optimization phases but the policy is not used in the MAP-Elites TG learning stage where only the open loop TG is used.
-In \algovartwo, we also iterate between two optimization phases but the sequentially optimized policy is also used during the MAP-Elites TG learning stage.
+We investigate this by comparing against two variants of \algoname~, both of which consists of multiple iteration loops between the two optimization phases: MAP-Elites and Policy Optimization.
+In \algovarone, the policy is not used in the MAP-Elites TG learning stage where only the open loop TG is used.
+In \algovartwo, the latest policy from the policy optimization phase is also used in the controller during the MAP-Elites TG learning stage.
 In this experiment, all variants are given the same total evaluation budget as the default \algoname~ but divided equally between the number of loop iterations.

 Figure \ref{fig:ablation_results} shows the performances of \algoname~and its variations, \algovarone~and \algovartwo, for each environment type.
 It can be seen that \algoname~obtains relatively better rewards across all the environments.
 However, the difference in total rewards between \algoname~and its variants only ranges from 0\% to 4\% of the maximum total reward that can be obtained in one episode.
-Furthermore, the differences in the observed behaviours of the robot trained with each algorithm are very minimal.
+Furthermore, the differences in the observed behaviours of the robot trained with each algorithm are minimal.
 Therefore, it cannot be concluded that these variants lead to significant changes in the final performance when compared to \algoname.
 Based on these results, it does not seem that (1) including multiple iterations of the ME and PMTG loop or (2) involving the residual policy in the ME evaluation stage lead to any significant changes in the final performance of the \algoname~algorithm.